+Non-traditional mortgages often begin with a low introductory interest rate and payment-a "teaser" rate -but the monthly mortgage payments are likely to increase significantly in the future.
 Some of these loans are "low documentation" mortgages that provide easier standards for qualifying, but also feature higher interest rates or higher fees.
-Mortgages such as interest-only and option ARMs can often be risky propositions for some borrowers.
+Mortgages such as interest-only and option adjustable rate mortgages (ARMs) can often be risky propositions for some borrowers.
 For many of these products, the borrower is only qualified on their ability to make the initial payment amount.
 When the introductory period expires and monthly payments increase by as much as 50 percent or more, or when their loan balances get larger each month instead of smaller, many borrowers ability to pay will be put at risk.
-Mortgage experts estimate that approximately \$1.5 trillion worth of adjustable mortgages will reset by the end of 20072.
+Mortgage experts estimate that approximately \$1.5 trillion worth of ARMs will reset by the end of 2007.
 While some borrowers may be able to make the new higher payments, many will find it difficult, if not impossible.